w3f/Grant-Milestone-Delivery/evaluations/polkadotjs-nocode-plugin-ezcode_2_cruikshankss.md

 Their code is MIT-licensed.

 ## 4. Documentation

+They've updated their [website documentation](https://polkadotjs.docs.ezcodeplugins.com/) very thoroughly & extensively!

-Separately from that documentation, they've added excellent [new gitbook docs for absolute beginners](https://ezcodeco.gitbook.io/polkadot-testing-guide/testing-plugin-features) which I discuss more in the `6.
+Separately, they've added excellent [new gitbook docs for absolute beginners](https://ezcodeco.gitbook.io/polkadot-testing-guide/testing-plugin-features) which I discuss more in the `6.
 Testing Guide` section of this evaluation.

-I left them a note making suggestions on a very simple tech stack documnation listing/linking to the APIs they use.
+I had left them a note requesting a very simple tech stack documnation listing/linking to the APIs they use.

-They responded with this beautiful (seriously, take a quick look!) & clear new [tech stack documentation](https://polkadotjs.docs.ezcodeplugins.com/technology-stack) of their dependencies):
+They responded immediately with this clear new [tech stack documentation](https://polkadotjs.docs.ezcodeplugins.com/technology-stack) of their dependencies:

 ```json
 "dependencies": {